LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 # Goals

-The goal of `lisp-lang.org` is to unify: provide a central location to both advertise Common Lisp, and provide all the information prospective users need to become productive with it.
+The goal of `lisp-lang.org` is to **lower the barrier to entry to Common Lisp**: provide a central location to both advertise Common Lisp, and provide all the information prospective users need to become productive with it, without having to collect it from different sites and blogs, and without falling into choice paralysis.
 'Productive' means going beyond teaching users about lists and macros, and including information on how to write libraries, unit-test them, use CI and code coverage, and publish them to Quicklisp.

 Currently we have [tutorials][tut], a [style guide][style], a showcase of [success stories][story], and a collection of [Lisp books][book].